hartez/PneumaticTube/readme.md

 Dropbox requires chunked uploading (uploading the file in many small parts, instead of one big blob) for files above 150 MB.
 Pneumatictube will automatically use chunked uploading for files which require it.
 For smaller files, you can specify the `-c` option to force chunked uploading.
 This is useful if you want a progress indicator during the upload.

 If you specify the `-c` option, you can also use the `-b` option to specify that you want your progress updates in bytes instead of percentage (the default), or `-n` to suppress progress reporting.

+The `-k` option allows you to specify the chunk size (in kilobytes) to use during chunked uploading.
+The default is 1024, and the minimum is 128.
+If you are uploading very large files, you may find a significant speed boost by increasing the chunk size so the file is uploaded in fewer chunks.

 ### Installation